platformsh/platformsh-docs/src/languages/dotnet.md

         dotnet publish --self-contained --runtime "$DOTNET_DEFAULT_RUNTIME" --output "$PLATFORM_OUTPUT_DIR" -p:UseRazorBuildServer=false -p:UseSharedCompilation=false
 ```

+those environment variables are defined as:

+* `DOTNET_DEFAULT_RUNTIME`: specifies the target runtime used by application containers on Platform.sh (Debian).
+* `PLATFORM_OUTPUT_DIR`: the output directory for compiled languages available at build time.

 Typically .NET builds will start a collection of build servers, which are helpful for repeated builds.
 On Platform.sh, however, if this process is not disabled, the build process will not finish until the idle timeout is reached.

-Because of this it is recommended to include `-p` toggles that disable the Razor compiler for dynamic cshtml pages (`UseRazorBuildServer`) and the .NET msbuild compiler (`UseSharedCompilation`).
+As a result, it is recommended to include `-p` toggles that disable the Razor compiler for dynamic cshtml pages (`UseRazorBuildServer`) and the .NET msbuild compiler (`UseSharedCompilation`).

 If making multiple builds is desired for your application, make sure to call `dotnet build-server shutdown` at the end of your build hook.